-The Drip Edge Code in Georgia, as of 2014, requires you to have drip edges at the gables and eaves of your asphalt shingled roof.
-Some people wrongly believe that drip edges are not important to a house’s roof, but they are a vital part that helps keep water out of your house, as well as helping to prevent soil erosion, and basement flooding.
+Do i need a drip edge?
+Some people wrongly believe that drip edges are not important to a house’s roof, but they are a vital part that helps keep water out of your house, as well as helps to prevent soil erosion and basement flooding.
 If water is allowed to drip down your house, it can also rot wood and ruin siding, so drip edges are a very important part of the roofing process.
-Never let anyone tell you they aren’t necessary.
+Never let anyone tell you they aren’t necessary!

-So not only do drip edges offer a clean, finished look to your home, they are vital in keeping your gutter system working properly, and keeping your home free from water damage!
+Drip edges prevent movement between the deck and the fascia boards.So not only do drip edges offer a clean, finished look to your home, they are vital in keeping your gutter system working properly and keeping your home free from water damage!

 Potential Downsides to Drip Edges

 There are a few potential downsides to having drip edges on your roof.
 First, they can be difficult to install if you don’t have experience with roofing.
 Second, they can be more expensive than other types of roofing materials.
 However, the benefits of having drip edges far outweigh the potential downsides.